-Diving into the Dark – Night Dive Options in Lembeh
+Diving into the Dark – Night Dives Options in Lembeh

 Dusk and Night Dives

-Dusk or night diving in Lembeh is an absolute must for anyone who wants to see some of Lembeh’s strangest nocturnal critters.
+Dusk and night diving in Lembeh is an absolute must for anyone who wants to see some of Lembeh’s strangest nocturnal critters.

 Night and dusk dives in Lembeh Strait are when you have the best chances of seeing stargazers, numerous species of octopus, the infamous bobbit worm, squids and other crustaceans and cephalopods.
 As day turns to night you’ll also see a range of different behaviors on display as some critters settle down for the night and others are just coming out.
 Hunting, feeding, mating and even hatching – are all possibilities under the cover of darkness.

 Night dives depart at 6.15pm and dusk dives depart at 5pm (depending on sunset time) and we return from both dives in time to enjoy dinner in the restaurant.